 at Cipriani 42nd Street

 To view a gallery of photos from the event, click HERE.

 Ambassador for UNICEF

-Our 100th Anniversary Gala will celebrate 100 years of Girl Scouting in New York City and honor leaders engaged in strengthening and building our City, embody innovation, and are strong, positive role models of leadership for our girl members.
+Our Girl Scout Gala will celebrate our Second Century of Girl Scouting in New York City and honor leaders engaged in strengthening and building our City, embody innovation, and are strong, positive role models of leadership for our girl members.